15 Supermarket Foods That Legitimately Last for Years

 “A staple of mankind, rice is eaten by more than half of the earth’s population, and many of whom depend on it for daily sustenance,” Backe says.
 “Get the uncooked rice into a container, or place the original bag in a freezer bag, and store in a cool, dry location.
 When stored properly, it can last indefinitely.”

 “Honey is an amazing food that never goes bad,” Varbonova says.
 “Scientists actually found honey inside of an Egyptian tomb that was 3,000 years old and still edible.
 Some companies put an expiration date on the package, and it can become crystallized, but it will actually keep on the shelf forever.”
-Check out these other 9 foods you never need to worry about expiring.
+Next, check out the fresh foods you shouldn’t store together.